hyecheol123/NomadCoder-Zoom/README.md

   - Show the list of rooms in the application
     - Should eliminate the "private" rooms, having same name with the socketID (listed in `sids` Map), from the `rooms` Map.
   - Show how many people in the room
+  - Admin Panel to monitor sockets, and rooms.

 **What I added/modified**